Showtim3/image-optimizer/README.md

 2. Create a directory called transform and the script will generate the optimized images in the transform directory.
 3. Run the script by `node index.js`

-#Things that can be improved
+## Things that can be improved
 1. A code section can be added to check whether the directory `transform` already exists or not.
-In case it doesn't exist, it shall be created automatically.
+In case it doesn't exist, it shall be created automatically.Thereby reducing user efforts and making this script easier to use.

 2. Suppose the original image is a.jpg then in the transform directory, the optimized output image will be a.jpg.webp which can be made better by using some string manipulation on the `originalName Array`.